giulnicole/RVerse/README.md

 # RVerse
-Welcome to our R course for practising in **data science applied to medicine** This is a **practical R course** in which you will learn the basis of R syntax the steps to perform reproducibility of exercises and base-level data exploratory analysis.
+Welcome to our R course for practising in **data science applied to medicine**.

+This is a **practical R course** in which you will learn the basis of R syntax the steps to perform reproducibility of exercises and base-level data exploratory analysis.
 Elements: R projects, reports (R markdown) and interaction with repositories.